sophiaski/sleuth/README.md

-# sleuth
+# My guide to nonprofit wealth screening
-Repo for all resources to aid in your wealth sleuthing adventures!
+Repo for all resources to aid in your sleuthing adventures!